collective/collective.slideshare/README.rst

 When a presentation is removed from SlideShare_ you can simply change the view back to the default view.
 However this does not remove the id from the annotation.
-To remove the annotation you have to manually append `@@slideshare_removeid.html` to your objects url.
+To remove the annotation you have to call `Remove Slideshare Annotation` in the `Actions` menu or manually append `@@slideshare_removeid.html` to your objects url.

+This does *NOT* delete the presentation from SlideShare.
+It is not recommended to remove the id if you do not delete the presentation from SlideShare, because if you change the view back to `SlideShare View` it will result in another upload of the presentation.

 - Code repository: https://github.com/collective/collective.slideshare